 “On the average, fully half the water in the atmosphere lies below 0.25 km (about 0.2 miles), and satellite observations over the United States in April revealed 1 mm (0.04 inch) or less of water in all the air above 6 km (4 miles).” -Encyclopedia Britannica

-As soon as you start climbing in elevation, humidity is increasingly short in supply.
+So, essentially, as soon as you start climbing in elevation, humidity becomes increasingly short in supply with each passing increase in altitude.

 For most of the world, summer rains usher in a staggering spike in humidity, which at first glance may appear to be a blessing for our cigars and the humidors in which they reside.
-But a sudden spike in sticky air can spell disaster for a poorly sealed humidor box, as soggy stogies rarely burn right, and issues like humidor mold are quick to fester.
+But a sudden spike in sticky air can spell disaster for a poorly sealed humidor box, as soggy stogies rarely burn right, and issues like humidor mold are destined to fester when left unattended.

-In contrast, there’s a reason why winter skincare products are in high demand every year, as cold weather often brings with it dry air.
-Just like the epidermis on our bodies, the wrappers on our cigars are prone to drying out and cracking when exposed to excessively dry environments.
+In contrast, there’s a reason why winter skincare products are in high demand every autumn, as cold weather often brings with it dry air.
+Just like the epidermis on our bodies, the wrappers on cigars are prone to drying out and cracking when exposed to excessively dry environments.

 How to Avoid a Climatic Cigar Catastrophe